artificialfintelligence/artificialfintelligence/README.md

 👋 Hi, I'm Farid AKA Freddie.
 An engineer and data science developer from Canada 🇨🇦
 🔭 I’m currently working on: [Building Transformer Models with Attention](https://github.com/artificialfintelligence/xformers_w_attn)
-🤝 I'm currently collaborating on: [Facial Emotion Recognition](https://github.com/facial-emotion-recognition-service)
+🤝 I'm currently collaborating on: E2E [Facial Emotion Recognition Service](https://github.com/facial-emotion-recognition-service)
-🌱 I’m currently learning: ~~SwiftUI **(temporarily on ⏸️!)**~~  dbt (data build tool)
 📫 How to reach me: Send me a message via [my LinkedIn profile](https://linkedin.com/in/faridt)

-💭 Fun facts: I'm a polyglot and somewhat of a polymath.
-I've dabbled in photography, electronic music production, astronomy, philosophy and more.
+💭 I live to learn.
+I've dabbled in photography, electronic music production, astronomy, philosophy, languages/linguistics and more.

-👨‍💻🏦👨‍🏫 In the past, I've worked as a software engineer/manager, a quantitative financial analyst/portfolio manager and an English teacher.
+👨‍💻🏦👨‍🏫 In the past, I've worked as a software engineer, a quantitative financial analyst and an English teacher.

 🌎🌍🌏 I've been to 9 countries, 4 of which I have lived and/or worked in.